 In 2009 the Stockholm scientists defined nine processes that regulate the stability and resilience of the Earth system.
-They proposed measurable planetary boundaries within which humanity can continue to develop and thrive for generations to come.
+They proposed measurable planetary boundaries within which humanity can continue to prosper for generations to come.

 The nine processes and the way they are measured are:

 - Climate change (in CO2, in parts per million)

 - Biodiversity loss (number of extinct species per million per year)

 - Biogeochemical cycles (nitrogen removed from the atmosphere, and phosphorous going to the oceans, in millions of tonnes per year)

 - Ocean acidification (measured by calcium carbonate saturation state)